Continuing Promise 2023 Partners Host HA/DR Training for First Responders in Almirante, Panama

-ALMIRANTE, Panama (Aug.
-16, 2023) U.S. Southern Command Public-Private Cooperation Office, partner Non-Federal Entities, U.S. Navy personnel and Panama’s Department of Security Entities participate in humanitarian assistance and disaster response training as part of Continuing Promise 2023 in Almirante, Panama.
+During the Continuing Promise 2023 mission in Almirante, Panama, U.S. SOUTHCOM’s PPC Office and U.S. SOUTHCOM NFE partners My Medic, Global Response Center, Team Rubicon, St. George University, New Century International, Pacific Disaster Center, USAID/BHA (U.S. Agency for International Development/Bureau for Humanitarian Assistance), Health and Human Services, GOOD 360, Lift Non-Profit Logistics, and CORE will participate in many different events, trainings, and community engagements.

+“The unwavering dedication and leadership displayed by the members of the Panama Department of Security has paved the way for the U.S. Southern Command's Public Private Cooperation Office and Partner Non-Federal Entities to seamlessly engage in training with Panama's first responders,” stated U.S. Navy Capt.
+Angela Roldan-Whitaker, U.S. Southern Command Chief of Public-Private Cooperation.
+“Together we achieved U.S. Southern Command’s and U.S. Navy 4th Fleet’s mission of strengthening partnerships, collaborating to enhance mutual capacity, and preparing ourselves together to face any disaster response management challenges in the future.”

 Continuing Promise 2023 marks the 13th mission to the region since 2007 and the first involving USNS Burlington.
 The mission will also foster goodwill, strengthen existing partnerships with partner nations, and encourage the establishment of new partnerships among countries, non-government organizations, and international organizations.

-(U.S. Navy photo by Chief Mass Communication Specialist Stacy Atkinsricks)
+U.S. Naval Forces Southern Command/U.S. 4th Fleet supports U.S. Southern Command’s joint and combined military operations by employing maritime forces in cooperative maritime security operations to maintain access, enhance interoperability, and build enduring partnerships in order to enhance regional security and promote peace, stability and prosperity in the Caribbean, Central and South American region.

 |Date Taken: